 - Double check the seasoning, adjust as needed (if you want it stronger you can spin in some extra chopped ramp leaves).

-- Spread the butter onto a piece of parchment and refrigerate, or cut into portions and freeze.
+- Spread the butter onto a piece of parchment, roll into a log, tie the ends closed and refrigerate.
+From here you can cut the butter into portions and freeze.

 - The butter will keep for a week or two in the fridge, and a couple months in the freezer.
 I prefer to vacuum seal it for the best long-term storage.